Buttercup (TV series)

 Buttercup is a Philippine television drama series broadcast by ABS-CBN.
 Starring Claudine Barretto, Assunta de Rossi, Piolo Pascual, Diether Ocampo and Angelu de Leon.
-It aired on the network's Saturday evening line up from May 31, 2003 to February 7, 2004, and was replaced by TV Patrol Sabado (now TV Patrol Weekend).
+It premiered on May 31, 2003 on the network's Saturday evening line up.
+It concluded on February 7, 2004.

 Synopsis

 The story revolves around Meg (Claudine Barretto) and her friends, who have just finished college and now face different struggles.
 The group often met at a restaurant called "Buttercup".